-- (a) Investigate the social, cultural, and historical nature of bilingual education in the United States, with a special emphasis on New York State, and examine the evolution of laws and policies that have shape it. - (b) Interpret the principles and goals of bilingual and multicultural education with respect to a continuum of assimilationist and pluralist ideologies and explore different theoretical frameworks of bilingual education including monoglossic (subtractive; additive) and heteroglossic (recursive; dynamic) views. - (c) Understand how language ideologies and policies impact academic, social, and professional practices, consider their influence on shaping models and methods of language and content teaching, and professional interactions within and across national and international schools and communities. - (d) Conduct, as educators, in ethical and professional ways and explore legal implications regarding students' education and protection.
+- (a) Investigate the social, cultural, and historical nature of bilingual education in the United States, with a special emphasis on New York State, and examine the evolution of laws and policies that have shape it. - (b) Use a global perspective to interpret the principles and goals of bilingual and multicultural education with respect to a continuum of assimilationist and pluralist ideologies and explore different theoretical frameworks of bilingual education including monoglossic (subtractive; additive) and heteroglossic (recursive; dynamic) views. - (c) Understand how language ideologies and policies impact academic, social, and professional practices, consider their influence on shaping models and methods of language and content teaching, and professional interactions within and across national and international schools and communities. - (d) Behave, as educators, in ethical and professional ways and explore legal implications regarding students' education and protection.

 Standard 7.b.
-Bilingual Educators as Researchers
+Bilingual Educators as Investigators